 If you do wish to perform some easy routine checks & maintenance on your Xootr it's worthwhile getting these 4 simple tools from your local hardware store:

 1) 3 x HEX KEYS - You'll need a 3mm, 4mm, and 5mm hex key

 As a reference, this is what I use:

 I'll be using my trusty old Cruz as a guide and yes it's taken a beating over the years and has been lent out as a demo many times but still runs as good as new.
 Yes I probably need a new front tire but hey it still runs fine so really, no need.
 It just looks a little odd with that groove down the middle.
 Xootr U.S. say I have created the first Xootr wet weather tire :)

-Always good check the deck bolts (Use the 4MM HEX) , easy to do on the Mg, Roma & Dash as the bolt heads are visible on the deck top.
+Sometimes a cause of rattles if loose it's always good to check the deck bolts (Use the 4MM HEX) , easy to do on the Mg, Roma & Dash as the bolt heads are visible on the deck top.

 On the Cruz & Street however there are friction pads covering the bolt heads.
 In theory these should not be able to come loose as the nuts are blocked from turning by the frame.
 On these models turn your scoot upside down and see if the nuts are loose.

 BACK DECK BOLTS: